franciscojavierarceo/franciscojavierarceo.github.io/content/posts/customer-segmentation-data-science/customer-segmentation-data-science.md

 ![K-Means!](kmeans.png)
 <p align="center" style="padding:0"><i>Look at all 3 of those beautiful dimensions!</i></p>

 How cool, right?
-This little algorithm learned pretty clear groups that you can see rather clearly in the data.
+This little algorithm learned pretty clear groups that you can see rather obviously in the data.
 Impressive!
-And also useless to your boss.
+And also useless to your boss and colleagues.

 More seriously, while you can see these clusters, you can't actually extract a clear description from it, which makes interpreting it really, really hard when you go past 3 dimensions.